domainmod/domainmod/CONTRIBUTING.md

 If you've found a bug, spelling mistake, or any other issue that needs to be fixed, or you have a new feature request, please submit an [issue](https://github.com/domainmod/domainmod/issues).

 Before submitting a new issue, please search the archive to make sure that the issue hasn't already been addressed.

+## Translations

+If you're looking to contribute to DomainMOD by doing some translation work, please note that the language files are located in their own repository.

+The official DomainMOD translation files can be found here: https://github.com/domainmod/translations